derivexyz/v1-core/docs/contracts/poolhedger.md

 - `amount`: The amount of baseAsset to sell.

-### Function `setShortTo(struct LyraGlobals.ExchangeGlobals exchangeGlobals, uint256 desiredShort, uint256 currentShort, uint256 currentCollateral) → uint256 newShortAmount internal`
+### Function `setShortTo(struct ILyraGlobals.ExchangeGlobals exchangeGlobals, uint256 desiredShort, uint256 currentShort, uint256 currentCollateral) → uint256 newShortAmount internal`

-Increases or decreases short to get to this amount of shorted eth at the shortBuffer ratio.
-Note, hedge() may
+Increases or decreases short to get to this amount of shorted baseAsset at the shortBuffer ratio.
+Note,

-have to be called a second time to re-balance collateral after calling `repayWithCollateral`.
-As that disregards
+hedge() may have to be called a second time to re-balance collateral after calling `repayWithCollateral`.
+As that

-the desired ratio.
+disregards the desired ratio.

 #### Parameters: